 Working your personal network is another sometimes-overlooked option that is fairly easy to get started with because you have built-in trust.
 There are certain people you'll meet in a personal context that you wouldn't think of as a lead generation machine but can be incredibly valuable.

-In today's busy world, you have yoga friends, work friends, neighbors, and more -- but they exist in these separate buckets that don't necessarily intersect.
-The key is remarkably simple -- if you are at the point in your relationship where you can talk business, let potentially useful acquaintances know.
+In today's busy world, you have yoga friends, work friends, neighbors, and more — but they exist in these separate buckets that don't necessarily intersect.
+The key is remarkably simple — if you're at the point in your relationship where you can talk business, let potentially useful acquaintances know.

-Of course, mixing the personal and professional like this needs to be effective and respectful -- but it is a great way of broadening your reach.
+Of course, mixing the personal and professional like this needs to be effective and respectful — but it is a great way of broadening your reach.

 - It's about mingling and being human and having fun.
 Don't take things too seriously!

 - Explaining your "always be helping" philosophy face-to-face is usually a pretty big differentiator.

 - Bring business cards to hand to your new acquaintances.